Bijan-Massoumi/magna-webapp/README.md

 ## Tools Used

 - [tRPC](https://trpc.io/)
-  - Lighterweight than GraphQL and provides type safety in APIs with [zod](https://github.com/colinhacks/zod)
+  - Lighter-weight than GraphQL and provides type safety in APIs with [zod](https://github.com/colinhacks/zod)
 - [Next.js](https://nextjs.org/)
   - Quick iteration and easy deployment.
 SSR was a natural fit for serving the merkle data to the client at claim
 - [Typescript](https://www.typescriptlang.org/)